sayar/talks/ecse321/README.md

 All tutorials I presented as a Teaching Assistant for ECSE 321 - Introduction to Software Engineering can be found in this directory.
 If there is a mistake, or if you would like to propose an improvement, don't hesitate to send me a pull request.

 * Tutorial 1: Java Review
-* Tutorial 2: Git Tutorial
+* Tutorial 2 and 3: Git Tutorial
+* Tutorial 4: Requirement Specifications Tutorial

 ## License